 Western Nevada College has been awarded a grant of $1,567,530 from the U.S. Department of Labor.

-In addition, Great Basin College received $4,009,331 and Truckee Meadows Community College $3,201,968.
-The money will enable all three colleges to work together to dramatically expand programs aimed at getting “economically displaced” people back to work, said WNC President Carol Lucey.
+In addition, Great Basin College got $4,009,331 and Truckee Meadows Community College $3,201,968.
+The money will enable all three colleges to work together to dramatically expand programs aimed at getting “economically displaced” people back to work, WNC President Carol Lucey said.

 “It’s designed to help people who were displaced by the events of the last five years,” she said.

-Lucey said the money will be used for a variety of programs and do what WNC did with the intensive machine shop program that recently graduated 18 people with certifications from the National Institute of Metalworking Skills.
-All those students were paid internships with area businesses, then high-paying jobs, she said, and the manufacturers who backed the program got trained workers who could do the work they needed.
+Lucey said the money will be used to do with a variety of programs what WNC did with the intensive machine shop program that recently graduated 18 people with certifications from the National Institute of Metalworking Skills.
+All those students got paid internships with area businesses, then high-paying jobs, she said, and the manufacturers who backed the program got trained workers who could do the work they needed.

 Using the federal money, she said, the colleges will do similar programs for a variety of other careers, such as welding, automotive training, IT and other high-tech certifications.